-Expats will find that healthcare in Madrid is supported by a large number of public facilities as well as a diverse private sector.
+Expats will find that healthcare in Madrid is supported by numerous public facilities as well as a diverse private sector.

 As is the case with all other regions in Spain, the national government provides basic coordination and legislation, and the regional administration is in charge of managing and planning public healthcare.

-Free healthcare in Madrid can be accessed when an expat begins to pay into social security, a facility that can only be arranged by those expats with residence permits who have obtained an Empadronamiento and a health card.
+Those moving to Madrid permanently can access free healthcare once they begin to pay into social security, a facility that can only be arranged by those expats with residence permits who have obtained an Empadronamiento, an NIE number and a health card.
 For working expats, this payment is usually arranged through an employer as an automatic deduction from the employee’s salary.
-Self-employed expats will have to pay into social security themselves to begin to receive healthcare.
+Self-employed expats will have to pay into social security themselves to begin receiving free healthcare.

-There is an impressive range of public hospitals in Madrid, and a large network of healthcare centres and pharmacies, but many expats prefer to utilise private healthcare in Madrid.
+There is an impressive range of public hospitals and an extensive network of healthcare centres and pharmacies in Madrid, but many expats prefer to utilise private healthcare in Madrid.
 This sector eliminates the long queues that often plague the public system and provides individuals with more choice when it comes to specialists and practitioners.
-Expats will need to have private insurance if they wish to take advantage of these facilities.
+Expats will need to have comprehensive private insurance if they wish to take advantage of these facilities.

 Hospitals in Madrid

 Below are some of the most prominent hospitals in Madrid:

 Address: Plaza del Conde del Valle de Suchil 16, 28015

 Address: Avd Francisco Pí Y Margall 81, 28050

 Address: Calle Conde de Aranda 1, 28001